anujjohri/Sentiment-analysis-on-YouTube-data/README.md

 # Sentiment-analysis-on-YouTube-data

-We have dataset from YouTube containing comments, views, dislike
+We have dataset from YouTube containing comments, views, dislikes, likes

 We are performing sentiment analysis for postive, negative comments and created a wordcloud on same

-we are also doing analysis on emojis as well
+We are also doing analysis on emojis as well